ian-ross/old-blog/posts/2011/10/17/the-city-and-the-city-review.markdown

 author: Ian
 tags: book-reviews
 timestamp: 22:01:01
-title: The City & The City
+title: The City &amp; The City
 ---
 *by China Miéville*